deavmi/homepage/content/blog/guillotine.md

 > Check it out on [DUB](https://code.dlang.org/packages/guillotine) and [GitHub](https://github.com/deavmi/guillotine)

 After having started the process of studying for my upcoming Java OCP examination I came across the section on Java's `ExecutorService`.
-Having already implementing something similar by hand by making use of Java's condition variables and mutexes (a.k.a. thew `synchronized` with its `notify()` and `wait()` method) I came to saw that I had indeed implemented a sort of scheduler that could have tasks submitted into it and upon submission returning a handle to them in the form of a `Future`.
+Having already implemented something similar by hand by making use of Java's condition variables and mutexes (a.k.a. the `synchronized` with its `notify()` and `wait()` method) I came toee that I had indeed implemented a sort of scheduler that could have tasks submitted into it and upon submission returning a handle to them in the form of a `Future`.

 For those who want to immediately read the API, [here it is](https://guillotine.dpldocs.info/v0.0.14-beta/guillotine.html).